garethrepton/garethrepton.github.io/_posts/2018-05-14-Reduce Unit Test Friction - Pattern 1 - Avoid explicit construction.md

     {% endhighlight %}

 ## When its applicable
-Use when the class under test is non trivial and has a strong possibility of its construction logic changing frequently, or you are just starting out creating the class under test.
+Use when the class under test is non trivial and has a strong possibility of its construction logic changing frequently, or you are just starting out creating the target class using the tdd approach, I've found it can be quite helpful.